ArovincyJenifer/Youtube-Data-Harvesting/README.md

 # Youtube-Data-Harvesting
-Scrapping Youtube Data using Python scripting
+Scrapping Youtube Data using Python scripting and MySQL as the Database to store the Youtube API values